Engineering

 - Faith-Infused Curriculum

 Courses are designed to provide students with career-building skills and an entrepreneurial mindset that encourages students to explore their passions and ideas beyond the classroom.
+Notably, 80% of graduates secure engineering-related employment or pursue further education within six months, while 100% participate in internships, co-ops, or summer research experiences.
+The program boasts over 10 industry and institutional partnerships and maintains an average class size of just 15 students, ensuring personalized attention and strong career opportunities.

 1. Contribute to solutions of engineering problems by applying engineering principles, technical knowledge, experience with modern industry tools while acknowledging of the impact that their engineering solutions can have on global, societal, and environmental issues.